| | |

 3. Cook the filling by dry-roasting desiccated coconut, semolina, plus poppy and sesame seeds.
 Cool the mixture then add sugar, chopped almonds, cashews, nutmeg powder, and cardamom powder to a blender.
 Blend to a coarse powder.

 4. Make the karanji by separating the dough into portions.
 Roll each piece out into a disk, then fill it with stuffing.
-Shape using a karanji mold, or use your hands to pleat the pastry closed.
+Shape using a karanji mould, or use your hands to pleat the pastry closed.

 5. Cook the karanji by deep-frying until light golden brown.
 You can also air-fry or bake the karanji (see below).